cfpb/design-manual/guides/effective-forms.md

 ## Communicating errors

-In an ideal world, the user will enter an acceptable value in all the required fields the first time around, making validation unnecessary.
-That said, there are a several ways to improve the experience when users make mistakes:
+Despite providing the best possible helper text and contextual help, you should still plan for when users make errors when filling out your forms.
+Here are a few ways to improve the experience:

-When possible, check for errors as the user fills out the form (e.g., using javascript) and provide inline messaging with instructions for how to correct the error.
+Check for errors as the user fills out the form (e.g., using javascript) and provide inline messaging with instructions for how to correct the error.
 : Also consider including affirmative inline validation (such as green checkmarks) for required text fields, especially those that require specific formats or character counts, such as Zip Codes and passwords.

 Be descriptive with error text
 : Tell the user what caused the error and how to correct it.

-Inline error text should be combined with a page-level error message : This is particularly important for accessibility.
+Combine field-level error text with a page-level error message : This is particularly important for accessibility.
 If someone is using a screenreader to navigate the page, a digest of errors at the top of the page will help them understand which fields need fixing.
-Including anchor links to the invalid fields will allow them to fix the error without re-navigating the entire page.
+Including anchor links to the invalid fields will allow them to find and fix the error without re-navigating the entire form.

 ## A few principles